-Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved) B Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
+Disrespectful or Disruptive Conduct or Speech (see board policies AC and ACA if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
 Students will not be disciplined for speech in situations where it is protected by law.

-First Offense: Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school suspension.
-Subsequent Offense: Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Principal/Student conference, detention, in-school suspension, Offense: or 1-10 days out-of-school suspension.

+Subsequent Offense: Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion. ------------------------ ---